 The second president, Mirabeau Lamar, attempted to fix these problems by taking Texas in a radically new direction.
 Instead of making peace with Texas Indians, Lamar declared war on them, driving most groups out of East Texas.
 Lamar also failed to get most European nations to recognize Texas and his wars against Texas Indians had driven up the Republic’s debt dramatically.
 When the price of cotton collapsed in Texas during the late 1830s (further compounding the nation’s economic woes), Lamar launched a mission to nearby Santa Fe, New Mexico, that ended in disaster, embarrassing the Republic.

 By the time Houston became president again during the early 1840s, challenges facing the Republic had made it difficult for Texas to defend itself.
 Mexico, indeed, invaded and took over San Antonio twice in 1842.
-As such, Houston pushed hard to have Texas annexed to the United States during the first half of the 1840s, an effort which finally succeeded under president Anson Jones in 1845.
+As such, Houston pushed hard to have Texas annexed to the United States during the first half of the 1840s, an effort which finally succeeded under President Anson Jones in 1845.

 Other Units